limikael/scutil/README.md

 Shows a toplist of the learners for a particular course.
 The optional columns attribute selectes what information to include in the toplist, and should be a comma separated list.
 The available columns are:

-* name - Full name of the learner
+* name - Full name of the learner.
-* score - The score achieved for the learner
+* score - The score achieved by the learner.
-* complete - The completion status
+* complete - The completion status.
-* success - The success status
+* success - The success status.

 The default value for the columns attribute is name,complete,score.
+The toplist will be sorted by score, so that the learner who achieved the top score will be listed first.